vungocbinh2009/classroom-clock-app/README.md

 - Countdown with text editor.

 # Download.
-- You can download .AppImage and .deb file in [Release](https://github.com/vungocbinh2009/classroom-clock-app/releases).
-This app also have snap package on Snapcraft
+- You can download app for Windows, Linux and MacOS in [Release](https://github.com/vungocbinh2009/classroom-clock-app/releases).
+This app also have snap package on Snapcraft (Linux)

 [![Get it from the Snap Store](https://snapcraft.io/static/images/badges/en/snap-store-white.svg)](https://snapcraft.io/classroom-clock-app)